MarketaaMala/Another_Test/README.md

 Another_Test

 Hello world!
-This is my first code in Kraken.
+This is my very first code in Kraken.